 * Fed trims bond buying $10 bln to $75 bln, starting in Jan

-* Markets reassured that US rates will stay low for some time
+* Markets reassured that US rates will stay low for a long time

-* Wall Street at record peaks, dollar takes out 104 yen
+* Wall St jumps to record peaks, dollar surges past 104 yen

 By Wayne Cole

-SYDNEY, Dec 19 (Reuters) - Asian share markets rose on Thursday after the Federal Reserve drew the sting from tapering its stimulus by recommitting to low interest rates, leaving Wall Street at record heights and the dollar galloping above 104.00 yen for the first time since 2008.
+SYDNEY, Dec 19 (Reuters) - Global markets have reacted surprisingly well to the long-dreaded decision by the Federal Reserve to trim its stimulus, with Wall Street stocks at record heights and the dollar above 104.00 yen for the first time since 2008.

-After months of agonising, investors took the Fed’s decision to trim its bond buying by $10 billion to $75 billion a month as a modest step and one the U.S. economy could well withstand.
+After months of agonising, investors took the Fed’s decision to trim its bond buying by $10 billion to $75 billion as a modest step and one the U.S. economy could well withstand.

-“It likely will be appropriate to maintain the current target range for the federal funds rate well past the time that the unemployment rate declines below 6-1/2 percent, especially if projected inflation continues to run below the committee’s 2 percent longer-run goal,” the Fed statement said.
+“It likely will be appropriate to maintain the current target range for the federal funds rate well past the time that the unemployment rate declines below 6-1/2 percent, especially if projected inflation continues to run below the Committee’s 2 percent longer-run goal,” the Fed statement showed.